julianceballos/node/README.md

 ### Global data

-We suggest you to write a file global.js that helps you to keep global variables, all the project along and use it on your response returns.
+We suggest you to write a file global.js that helps you to keep global variables, all the project along and use it on your response sending.

 The content in global.js, , for example: